 - Boondocking how-to series by Boondocking Bible

-A personal definition of camping
+A reformed snob’s definition of camping

-Now THAT is how I define camping.
+Now THAT is how we define camping.

-(Note that nearly all of these classes can be enjoyed as dispersed camping.
-Class 5 is the most “difficult” rank.)
+Note that nearly all of these classes can be enjoyed as dispersed camping.
+Class 5 is the most “difficult” rank.

 Class 5 – Backpacking:

-A variation of backpacking where you ride in by horse or have your camping gear packed in by mules or both.
-Any amenities you have must be packed into the backcountry.
+A variation of backpacking where you ride in by horse or mountain bike or have your camping gear packed in by mules. or lamas.
+Lamas and pack animals have the right of way on hiking trails.

 Class 4 – Tent camping:

-Tents can vary in size from a 1 man to a multi-room family size.
-These vary from canvas with poles to the instant pop-ups.
+Tents can vary in size from a 1 man to multi-room family size.
+These vary from canvas with poles to instant pop-ups.
 All usually require sleeping bags, cooking on a camp stove or BBQ, and hauling your food and beer in an ice chest.

 Class 3: – Truck or tent trailer camping: